FabricMC/fabric-docs/develop/items/custom-data-components.md

 ### Setting a Default Component Value {#setting-default-value}

-When you register your item and pass a `Item.Settings` object to your item constructor, you can also provide a list of default components that are applied to all new items.
+When you register your item and pass a `Item.Properties` object to your item constructor, you can also provide a list of default components that are applied to all new items.
 If we go back to our `ModItems` class, where we register the `CounterItem`, we can add a default value for our custom component.
 Add this so that new items display a count of `0`.

 @[code transcludeWith=::_13](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)